PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/if_statements.md

 {attribution="Yogi Berra" }
 > When you get to a fork in the road, take it.
 ```
-The if-statement is used to select between two alternatives - changing what the program does when it runs.
+The if-statement is used to select between two alternatives - changing what the program does each time it runs depending on the choice made at each if-statement.

 At its simplest, an if-statement causes another statement or a code-block to be executed if a condition is true and does nothing if the condition is false.

-The condition may depend on a choice made by the user of the program, or on a value recorded by a sensor etc.
+The if-statement condition may depend on a choice made by the user of the program, or on a value recorded by a sensor etc.

 `````{syntax-start} if-statement Basics
 :class: dropdown